aws-samples/serverless-patterns/fargate-sqs-cdk/README.md

 }'
 ```

 Make a GET request to the `/readmessage` endpoint.
+This retrieves the message from the queue.
 For example:

 ```bash
 curl --location --request GET '<REPLACE WITH FARGATE SERVICE URL>/readmessage'